 - Your doctor is in the best position to analyze your health, not a chart.
 While figuring out what the average weight at your age is can be helpful in helping to ward off health problems later in life, not everyone fits the mold.
 Some teens have limitations where an average amount of weight is too much for their body while other teens would be in a state of malnutrition if they weighed the average weight.

 - Dieting is hard, but gaining weight is easy.
-If you find yourself gaining weight quicker than your peers, try to enact healthy habits of teens who have lost weight to nip the problem in the bud.
+If you find yourself gaining weight quicker than your peers, try to enact healthy eating habits of teens who have lost weight to nip the problem in the bud.

 - The average weight for teens is growing.
 What is average now is higher than it used to be a few years ago.
 As a result, there may come a point where average isn't a healthy number for most teens.